EdAlegrid/gateway-load-balancer/README.md

 <br>

-### 3. Create a server2 and server3 directory and install m2m
+### 3. Create server2 and server3 directory and install m2m
 Follow the same procedure as with server1.

 Save the same code but change the **deviceId** to **200** and **300** respectively instead of **100**.